axeleroy/gcal-to-ics/README.md

 In order to intercept event creation URLs, the add-on must request permission to Google Calendar's domain.
 Because it only requests permission to intercept requests, it cannot read Google's response nor the content of the page.

+### On Android, Google Calendar links directly open in the application

+You probably have set up Firefox to open links in applications.
+You can change that behavior in the settings, under "Advanced" → "Open links in apps".
+Select either "Ask before opening" or "Never".

+### On Android, Firefox asks me to open the link in Google Calendar

+That is because Firefox detects that the Google Calendar app can open links to `calendar.google.com` **before** the add-on can intercept the link.
+Simply click on "Cancel" and it will ask you to download the ICS file.

 ### The add-on did not create an ICS file and simply showed me the Google Calendar interface

 This is either because the creation URL was invalid or that you stumbled on an edge-case that it does not handle (yet).